-Extreme Cold/Arctic
+• Extreme Cold/Arctic

 This rifle is designed to operate at temperatures down to -35 F with standard lubrication.
 However excess lubricant will cause sluggish action.
-When operating at low temperatures the weapon must be cleaned and lubricated while warm.
+When operating at low temperatures the weapon must be cleaned and lubricated while warm and the CLP lubricant should also be kept warm.